-Great job Kenneth Williams and students at Willow Glen High School — it all started from a GIG video volunteer Julian Cohen created with us!
+Great job, Kenneth Williams and the students at Willow Glen High!
+It all started from a GIG video volunteer Julian Cohen created with us.
 Williams now tells me the students were so moved by this experience, they will organize another benefit.
 This time the proceeds will go to helping the earthquake victims in Chile.

 So today, I’m signing off on an even higher note… When you put goodness out into the world, like a boomerang, goodness finds its way back.